-Labrix is a wholesale laboratory and works directly with practitioners.
+Labrix works directly with practitioners.
 If you are looking for a practitioner to help you with testing, results interpretation and treatment suggestions please contact the lab to find practitioners in your area.

 Your practitioner will be able to help you with the paperwork that is required to order testing.

 If you are returning a kit from within the United States, Labrix includes pre-paid shipping.
 Return shipping methods vary, please see your specific kit box for shipping methods.

 UPS or USPS: If your kit box contains a shipping label on the bottom of the box, please note which company is listed (it will either be USPS or UPS label.)
 When you are done with sample collection, simply drop off your completed kit at a UPS store or UPS drop box (or US Post Office/USPS mailbox/regular mailbox if applicable).
 DO NOT put a kit box with a UPS label in a regular mail box – it will not reach us in enough time to do the testing.
 If the mailing label on your kit is a standard US Postal Service (USPS) label you can return the kit to the lab through the regular mail.
 Please send your kit in as soon as possible to ensure a stable sample arrives at the lab.

 FedEx: If your kit contains a FedEx Clinical Pak and FedEx Billable Stamp, follow these instructions:

 Ship specimens Monday through Friday.
 If you complete the collection on the weekend, keep the specimen in the freezer until the following Monday to ship.